b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 I understand from Colas (2011: p.
 589) that Bloch (1896) opened the critical discourse of the Vaikhanasa Tradition into the German and the European languages and I proffer as most educated European people in this period, were also literate in French and English, as well as Latin and Ancient Greek, it may be considered to open the discourse into the English language and theological discourse as well.

+### den BOER, L. ###

+* den Boer, Lucas (2020).
+'Early Jaina Epistemology: A Study of the Philosophical Chapters of the Tattvarthadhigama; with an English Translation of the Tattvarthadhigamabhashya I, II.8-25, and V.'.
+Ph.D. dissertation.
+Leiden, Netherlands: Leiden University.
+Source: https://hdl.handle.net/1887/87415 (accessed: Thursday, July 24, 2025)

+**Purport:**<br>
+...

 ### BRINKHAUS, H. ###

 * Brinkhaus, Horst (1992).
 'Early Developmental Stages of the Vishnupradurabhava Lists' (pp. 101-110) in the *Vienna Journal of South Asian Studies \[English; German: Wiener Zeitschrift für die Kunde Südasiens] - Supplement: Proceedings of the VIIIth \[8th] World Sanskrit Conference, Vienna, 1990*, 1992, Vol. 36.
 Postgasse 7, Vienna, Austria: Austrian Academy of Sciences Press.
 Source: https://www.jstor.org/stable/24010811 (accessed: Thursday, July 24, 2025)